 CAM knows how difficult it can be for elderly and disabled people to obtain life's necessities on a limited income with limited mobility.
-CAM offers a Special Delivery program for those who qualify, allowing them to receive a monthly delivery of food.
+CAM offers a Senior home bound Delivery program for those who qualify, allowing them to receive a monthly delivery of food.

 CAM may provide household goods or furniture for a family.
 This includes linens, dishes, and other household items.

 CAM may provide a clothing voucher to be used in Angels' Attic, CAM's resale store.
 This enables each qualifying person to select clothing for themselves and their family members.